 As expected, initiatives like these are not bereft of their own challenges.
 And as a low income area, ignorance and a lack of education seem to be the greatest.

 “People are getting more open-minded, but there is still a lot of convincing to do.
-Most people dismiss this digital inclusion effort as a place for kids to just press computers, convincing them otherwise can be a herculean task in itself,” Pastor Timothy says.
+Most people dismiss this digital inclusion effort as a place for kids to just toy with computers, convincing them otherwise can be a herculean task in itself,” Pastor Timothy says.

 Tosin says when the L.I.F.E programme kicked off, there was a lot of excitement from students and the community at large, but dropout rate was high and unsustainable.